 To view the archives of the ARS Review from 1988–2004, please click the link in the top navigation bar, or go here.
 You do not need to register to view the archives.

-Submissions are invited for the inaugural issue of Health Education in Practice: Journal of Research for Professional Learning.
-This new electronic journal is dedicated to research and evaluation related to health education in practice.
+Health Education in Practice: Journal of Research for Professional Learning (HEPJ) (ISSN: 2209-3974) is a new electronic journal is dedicated to research and evaluation related to health education in practice.
 As an open access publication, the journal is designed to encourage dialogues with national and international communities of practice.

 The LCTJ is an online-only, open access publication.